tschmuhl/Oracle-APEX---Complete-Guide/README.md

 ## Getting Started - Creating an Account

 An APEX Workspace can be acquired in 2 ways.
 The first being through the Oracle Cloud Free Tier and the alternatively through apex.oracle.com.
-I suggest you sign up through the Oracle Cloud Free tier as this allows you to take advantage of Autonomous Transaction Processing (ATP) and have mundane activities like database maintenance/cleanup, backup, security, and performance managed by Oracle.
+I suggest you sign up through the Oracle Cloud Free Tier as this allows you to take advantage of Autonomous Transaction Processing (ATP) and have mundane activities like database maintenance/cleanup, backup, security, and performance managed by Oracle.
 This will allow you to focus on developing high quality applications.

 ### Oracle Cloud Free Tier - Directions
 1. Sign up for an Oracle Cloud Free Tier using this [link](https://www.oracle.com/cloud/free/)